Ashurst to Forest Row and East Grinstead walk

-Turn left onto Lewes Road, heading W towards the town centre.
-In 250m keep ahead at a road junction into the town's ancient High Street, with a bronze monument to Sir Archibald McIndoe15 in front of Sackville College16 on your right.
-There are several refreshment places along this street, including the Dorset Arms on the left and CJ’s Café Bar in front of the imposing St Swithun's church17.
+- Turn left onto Lewes Road, heading W towards the town centre.
+In 250m keep ahead at a road junction into the town's ancient High Street, with a bronze monument? in honour of Sir Archibald McIndoe in front of Sackville College?.
+You then pass the imposing church of St Swithun? on the right.

 - The mound is all that remains of an old Motte and Bailey fortification, as indicated by the nearby street names Mottefield and Castlefields.

 - St Mary the Virgin, Hartfield is a mixture of styles dating from the 13th–15thC, but was heavily restored in Victorian times.